verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] Self-improvement is a never-ending project.
 - [ ] Fame and fortune here I come
 - [ ] The human body was not meant to endure 2 trump terms in one lifetime.
+- [ ] If you live in the terminal.
+If you have opinions about the command line I'd love to talk to you.
 For you.
 I’m already perfect.
 — James Baldwin